khoirmuhammad/Auth-CookieBasedStandard/README.md

 - IsPersistent closely related to ExpiresUtc.
 - If we ever see about "remember me" checkbox.
 It relates to IsPersistent value
 - If IsPersistent set to TRUE, then ExpiresUtc will be activated / used.
 If FALSE then ExpiresUtc won't be considered
-- IsPersistent = TRUE -> Cookie will be removed after expires is happenned.
-Even though browser is closed, cookie will be exists
+- IsPersistent = TRUE -> Cookie will be removed after expires is happenned
-- IsPersistent = FALSE -> Cookie will be removed after browser is closed
 ```
 await HttpContext.SignInAsync(
     CookieAuthenticationDefaults.AuthenticationScheme,